I have known great love, great loss, and ill-timed great potential. I am looking for my second, and last, great love.

 Yes, I like to hold hands, walk in the moonlight, ride a bike in the daylight, play golf, tennis, billiards, even bowl, or watch a black-and-white movie just to sit side-by-side and toss popcorn at each other's mouth, take hot showers alone or better together, just because it's fun.
 I have a low sense of modesty and touch is very, very important along with everything it leads to.

-I get dirty with yard work, but don't like it - the yard work; I don't mind the dirt.
 I don't hunt and never learned to fish.
 I love the magnitude and peace of the water.
 Really, the key isn't what it is that you are doing with your special person, your partner, it is that you are still making and protecting the time to be together even in the face of the numbing crush of just everyday life.
-I lean toward traditional family roles though I have no trouble taking a more dominant role to honor and protect if that fits the dynamics of the relationship.
+I lean toward traditional family roles though I have no trouble taking a more dominant role to honor, protect, and guide if that fits the dynamics of the relationship.

 A real partnership should be interdependent, not dependent nor independent.
 Traditional partner roles are a starting point.
 A woman to treasure and protect should be modestly proud of feeling that she is attractive, in all ways, should speak her mind without being cruelly honest, and know when nurturing and compassion are the only medicine necessary.
-She must believe, and act, that love is forever and strengthened in understanding and forgiving the little things.
+She must believe, and act, that love can endure.
 She understands that "the finer things" in life don't require an American Express card.
 She is smart, with her own life, and yet has a gap that I can fill, just as she will fill mine.

-And, I am four years older than my public-facing age - at least chronologically if certainly not behaviorally.
+And, I am four years older than my public-facing age - at least chronologically if not behaviorally.
 The brief introductions we have here are all about marketing so I hope you will forgive the nudge to you to stop by and read a bit.
-I am disgustingly healthy without being a 'nut' about it; and, I have fantastic 'age genes' in the family to rely on.
+Really, this text is just backdrop - meeting is the key.